 Grounded in restorative justice principles, Circles of Support and Accountability (CoSA) reduces sexual victimization by assisting people who have committed sexual offences to lead responsible, constructive, and accountable lives in their communities.

-Participation in CoSA programs reduces the likelihood of reoffending, increases the likelihood of successful reintegration, and helps to keep communities safe.
+Involvement in CoSA reduces the likelihood of reoffending, increases the chances of successful reintegration, and helps to keep communities safe.
+Rigorous studies indicate that participation in CoSA reduces sexual recidivism by 78% to 88%, compared with control subjects who do not participate in CoSA.

 Join a circle.
 Make a referral.
 Volunteer.
 Donate.
 There are many ways that you can contribute to safer communities.